bioinformaticsdotca/MIC_2023/module5/metagenome_mags_lab.md

 that contain various data summaries.
 Note that some .tsv files may not be produced unless specified using the appropriate parameter.

+**WARNING: Do not run CheckM!**

+> *This was run prior to the tutorial, taking 13 min per MAG using 14
-**WARNING Do not run CheckM as it takes 10 mins using 14 threads and x GB of RAM memory.
-It will take considerably longer with less threads and will run into memory issues using AWS instance resources as it requires more than 16 GB of memory.**
+> threads and 30GB RAM.
+It will run into memory issues using the AWS
+> instance since it requires more than 16GB of memory.*

-**WARNING: Before running CheckM we would need to set the path to the CheckM database.
-If you don’t set the database, or have proper user permissions to read the database, CheckM will print an error message until you run out of space on your hard drive.
-So be aware of this as it could potentially give you a lot of problems you don’t need.**
+**WARNING: Before running CheckM you need to set the path to the CheckM database.
+If you don’t set the database, or lack proper user permissions to read the database, CheckM will print an error message until you run out of disk space.**

 Example commands for the KGHS_1-0.bin1.fa MAG: